salvatorecorsaro/FULLSTACK-E-COMMERCE-HORAETU/README.md

 ![](https://i.ibb.co/dLcJkcX/Artboard-1-4x.png)

-For any question or idea you may contact me by writing an email to dev@horaetu.shop
+For any question or idea you may contact me by writing an email to scorsaro@nondualdev.com

 Thanks for visiting my project